 We are keen that pupils who leave our Sixth Form should be well prepared for university and life beyond.
 We have an extensive life-skills programme, which includes Leiths cookery, wine tasting and other domestic arts, finances, etiquette and public speaking.
 Senior pupils are invited to alumni events where they often make very useful professional contacts and arrange holiday work-placements.

 “Students can follow their own lines of thought while working closely with teachers and peers. ”

 We have an excellent programme of careers and UCAS application support and guidance.
 Detailed, speciﬁc advice in the Sixth Form ensures that you make wise and appropriate choices about your future.

 A carousel of weekly meetings informs your decisions.
 We have an excellent record of students achieving places at institutions of their choice.
 Guidance is provided from the initial selection of a level choices right through to possible changes of direction after the final results come out.

 Our Head of Careers ensures a regular programme of activity and support is in place, including Career Breakfasts that give students the opportunity to listen to people from different professions and to explore their options and interests in more depth.

-The majority of King’s students go into UK Higher Education, and universities seem keen to recruit from the school.
+The majority of King’s students go into UK higher education, and universities seem keen to recruit from the school.
 Each year students access the most desirable courses at the most desirable universities.
-Cambridge, Oxford, Imperial, the London School of Economics, Durham and other Russell Group universities are well represented within the broad range of institutions to which students go.
+Cambridge, Oxford, Imperial, LSE and other Russell Group universities are well represented within the broad range of institutions to which students go.
 Although it remains a small group, some King’s students move on to American and European universities.